Post details: Giant cave spiders found down malodorous hole

 The Ranger was glad he'd shed all his jumpers and fleeces, and was wearing his slippery Barbour oilcloth coat, as he then had crouch, walking bent-kneed in Groucho Marx-style, to squeeze down the tiny, slimy tunnel, splashing through the stagnant water.
 You'll probably have spotted that he also swapped his normal hat for a more expendable one!
 Manipulating both the torch and the camera was a challenge, but whilst doing that he spotted a tell-tale sign of Meta menardi - the characteristic egg sac suspended from the ceiling, on a stalk about 20mm long:

 Stunning!
-After dropping one torch into the filth and having to retrieve it with his bare hands, The Ranger finally came face to face with his quarry - the slow-moving gentle giant of the UK spider world; with a body about 15mm long, and a awesome leg span of about 60mm (more than two inches).
+After dropping one torch into the filth and having to retrieve it with his bare hands, The Ranger finally came face to face with his quarry – the slow-moving gentle giant of the UK spider world; with a body about 15mm long, and an awesome leg span of about 60mm (more than two inches).

 On further inspection, there were probably a dozen mature specimens, and probably some immature ones.
 The Ranger gazed at these cave-dwellers in wonder.
 What a treat!